sabinewar/absa_auxsentence/README.md

 Author: Sabine Warringa
 Date: January 26th, 2022

-This is the code corresponding to the Natural Language Processing Assignment of the course Intelligent Systems at Universidad Politècnica de Madrid.
+This is the code corresponding to the Natural Language Processing Assignment of the course Intelligent Systems at Universidad Politécnica de Madrid.
 It consists of a Jupyter Notebook `notebook.ipynb`, a `requirements.txt`, and a written report `report.pdf`.
 Moreover, data is required which is not uploaded due to copyright issues.

 ### Instructions on running `notebook.ipynb`
 The notebook itself contains all required actions to run the code, like installing `requirements.txt` and importing libraries.
 It is required to have the provided data in the same directory as the notebook, exactly as provided: